My profiles on GitHub ResearchGate Google Scholar Scopus ISI Web of Science Orchid

 I have been always fascinated by science and knowledge.
 My childhood dream was either to be an astronaut or a scientist.
-Now, if on the one hand I did not pursuit the first course, and I probably will not play among the stars, on the other hand I feel I have been quite successful with the second.
+Now, if on the one hand, I did not pursue the first course, and I probably will not play among the stars, on the other hand, I feel I have been quite successful with the second.

-Since the early 2017 I have been working for the Georgia Institute of Technology as Research Scientist II, where I have been constantly furthering my knowledge, now including: Synthetic Aperture Radar (SAR) signal processing methods, Image segmentation and shape reconstruction, Machine learning and deep learning.
+Since early 2017 I have been working for the Georgia Institute of Technology as Research Scientist II, where I have been constantly furthering my knowledge, now including Synthetic Aperture Radar (SAR) signal processing methods, Image segmentation and shape reconstruction, Machine learning, and deep learning.

-Collectively, my research for more than twelve yoars, could be summarized as
+Collectively, my research for more than twelve years could be summarized as

 - solving very hard inverse problems

 - solving these problems using complex datasets collected from a multitude of non-invasive sensors

 - solving these problems using both advanced techniques from computational physics and machine learning approaches.

 A deep understanding and of the theories allowed me to develop and implement innovative data processing approaches, and to become acquainted with several programming languages ( C/C++, Fortran, Basic, Matlab, Bash, TCL/TK, LabVIEW, and recently Python).
 Indeed, I developed quite a few advanced computational programs: S3Di, OpenHVSR, PTomo3D, among others.

 I am a passionate researcher who enjoys collaborating with other researchers through the full spectrum of innovation, going from ideas conceived on the whiteboard, to publication, to working software tools and prototypes.
 Currently, I collaborate with several research groups around the world.